Request for Proposals

 |c- Detailed Budget

-Unless otherwise noted, total direct cost should be in the $20K range.
+Total direct cost should be $20K or under.
 Direct costs can be used to support undergraduate or graduate student research assistants, summer salary, data collection, analyses of secondary data sets, publication costs, etc.

 |d- Budget Justification

 Include a narrative explaining all expenses for your proposed project as listed in your detailed budget.

 |e- Research Proposal

 Include your Specific Aims and Research Strategy, not to exceed 2 pages in total combined.

 Please review NIH's Key Elements to Consider in Preparing a Data Sharing Plan